elunna/nerfhack-changelog/README.md

   * Dwarves hate orcish, gnomish, and elven objects
   * Gnomes hate dwarvish, orcish, and elven objects
   * Humans and dhampirs hate gnomish objects - but otherwise they are free to use all other racial equipment
+  * Vampires like bone armor and get a small +1AC bonus per worn piece.

 The effects of wearing armor or wielding weapons you hate:
 * +3AC penalty for each piece